Surgery

 Sometimes you will have treatment before surgery to shrink the cancer so it’s easier to remove.
 For example, radiotherapy or chemotherapy.
 This is called neo-adjuvant treatment.

-Will I have surgery?
+Why might I have surgery?

 Surgery to remove a tumour is used for most cancers that haven’t spread.
 The type of surgery depends on the cancer type, as well as where the cancer is and your general health.
 To find out more about how surgery is done, look up your own cancer type.